 There are four major passageways that allow you to walk through the Ferry Building to reach the boarding areas on the other side, spaced evenly along the main arcade.
 The two central passages, those that you enter from the Embarcadero just to the left or right of the clock tower, do not have restrooms.
 The passages through the building that are closer to the ends of the building to the left and right each have restrooms.

 Insiders Tip: For women using the restrooms at the Ferry Building almost always means waiting in line.
 During busy times those lines can stretch down the hallway.
 They really need to improve these facilities, but in the meantime be aware of the problem.
+The Hyatt Regency Hotel across the street from The Ferry Building has open restrooms in its main lobby if the line looks untenable.

 Inside the Terminal: The Ferry Building Marketplace